 OmniCAV will combine simulation-based testing with tests in the real world, both on proving grounds and public roads.
 The real-world testing will allow the performance of the simulator to be validated by ensuring that it correctly predicts the outcomes of situations in the real world.

 A real-world validated simulation-based framework for certifying autonomous vehicles

 Input into national and international policy and regulations on AV certification

-Engagement with the public to grow trust in AV safety
+Engagement with the public to grow trust on the topic of AVs

-Strengthening of the UK’s position in the emerging global AV ecosystem
+Strengthening of the UK’s position as a leader in the global AV ecosystem

 Enabling the deployment of autonomous vehicles outside the traditional urban setting, allowing for an equitable shift to smart mobility in rural areas as well as city centres